shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/ArmCommander.rst

    list of 7 floats [x, y, z, qx, qy, qz, qw]
 -  *end\_effector\_link* name of the end effector link (default value is empty string)
--  *wait* indicates if method should wait for movement end or not (default value is True)
+-  *wait* indicates if method should wait for movement end or not (default value is True)

 Example